dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 ## Install dbt Cloud CLI

 You can install the dbt Cloud CLI on the command line by using one of these methods.
-For a video instruction step-by-step guide, refer to the [FAQs](#faqs).
+For a step-by-step video guide, refer to the [FAQs](#faqs).

 <Tabs queryString="install">